faridani/compute-access-setup/README.md

 ---

 # IOT devices
-I have bought some Amazon IOT smart plugs so I can power cycle my devices remotely but I have not installed them all yet.
+I have bought some Amazon IoT smart plugs so I can power cycle my devices remotely but I have not installed them all yet.

 ---